Registered Nurse RN

 Tips on Time Management

 Create a sheet to help you keep track of your day after report so you can see how the day will flow!
-Write down medication times (when you plan on giving them), which patients need special treatments or going for procedures, possible discharges, and doctor’s orders that need to be completed during your shift!
+Write down medication times (when you plan on giving them), which patients need special treatments or are going for procedures, possible discharges, and doctors’ orders that need to be completed during your shift!

 Set goals for when things should be completed!
-For instances, say that you start your day at 0700…set a goal that by 0900 you will be done with your morning assessment charting and will start pulling medications for the 1000 medication pass.
-Then by 1130 your goal is to be done with your medication pass and get caught up on new doctor’s orders that have come in from morning rounding.
+For instances, say that you start your day at 0700.
+Set a goal that by 0900 you will be done with your morning assessment charting and will start pulling medications for the 1000 medication pass.
+Then by 1130 your goal is to be done with your medication pass and get caught up on any new doctor’s orders that have come in from morning rounding.

-Take it hour by hour…don’t get overwhelmed by thinking about everything you have to get done!
-Try to stay calm and collective and get your tasks done one at a time…don’t think “oh it is already 1300 and I haven’t even done this” because stressing doesn’t help you get them done any faster.
-Remember the hospital is a 24 hour facility!
+Take it hour by hour, and don’t get overwhelmed by thinking about everything you have to get done!
+Try to stay calm and collected, and get your tasks done one at a time.
+Don’t think, “Oh, it is already 1300, and I haven’t even done this,” because stressing doesn’t help you get them done any faster.
+Remember, experience helps with time management, so things will get easier in time!
+The reason a lot of new nurses get behind is because they

 More New Nurse Tips